Rango (2011 film): Plot

-After being questioned by Rango about his purchasing of the land around Dirt, the mayor, soon revealed to be responsible for Merrimack's death, summons Rattlesnake Jake, who runs Rango out of town after exposing his lies.
-Dejected, Rango returns to where he was separated from his owners, where he passes out after he crosses to the other side of the highway.
-He eventually meets the Spirit of the West, an elderly Man with No Name, who advises him to go back to Dirt and set things right, telling him that "No man can walk out on his own story".
+Realizing something suspicious is going on, Rango begins to question the mayor about how much land he has been buying around town lately to have a modern city constructed upon.
+Now revealed to be responsible for Merrimack's death, the mayor summons Rattlesnake Jake to expose Rango's lies and run him out of town.
+Dejected, Rango returns to where he was separated from his owners, crossing the highway amidst the heavy traffic and passing out on the opposite side.
+The next morning, he encounters the Spirit of the West, appearing as an elderly Man with No Name.
+He advises Rango to return to Dirt and set things right, asserting that "no man can walk out on his own story".

-With the aid of Roadkill and mystical moving yuccas, Rango discovers an emergency shut-off valve in a water pipeline at Las Vegas, which the mayor had been manipulating to cause the water shortage for his scandal.
-Rango returns to Dirt and challenges Jake to a duel, in reality, a diversion staged by his allies, which include Balthazar's clan, to allow the restoration of the town's water in order to make his resolve clear.
-However, the mayor forces Rango to surrender by threatening Beans' life before attempting to drown the duo inside the bank's vault.
+With the aid of Roadkill and some mystical moving yuccas, Rango discovers that the mayor has been manipulating an emergency shut-off valve in the Las Vegas water pipeline to cause the water shortage in Dirt.
+Rango returns to Dirt and challenges Jake to a duel, distracting him long enough for the yuccas and Balthazar's clan to instigate the water's restoration.
+Rango appears to have the upper hand, but the mayor forces him to surrender and is detained in the bank's vault with Beans to be drowned.

-The mayor then tries to shoot Jake dead with Rango's gun, believing that both he and Rango represent too much of the old traditions, only to discover that Rango has taken its only bullet, which he uses to shatter the vault's glass door, freeing himself and Beans.
-Impressed, Jake praises and respects Rango for proving his heroism before dragging the mayor off into the desert to murder him as retribution for his betrayal.
-The citizens of Dirt celebrate the return of their water supply and Rango, now a true hero.
+The mayor then attempts to murder Jake with Rango's gun, believing that gunslingers have no place in a modern world.
+However, Rango had secretly removed its only bullet; he uses it to shatter the vault's glass door, freeing himself and Beans.
+Impressed, Jake praises Rango's heroism before dragging the mayor away to avenge his betrayal.
+Dirt's populace then celebrates the return of their water supply and Rango elects to stay on as sheriff.